lambdaclass/mirra_backend/docs/configuration/effects.md

 ### Adding an removing effects

-Some effects cause an increment in the attributes of a player.
-When the duration of the effect ends, we must revert the change made in the attribute.
+Some effects result in an increase in a player's attributes.
+When the effect's duration expires, we need to revert the changes made to the attribute.
+To address this, we've implemented a revert_attribute function that undoes the effect's modifications.
-In that sense, we have a `revert_attribute` function that applies the opposite change that the effect did.

-Be careful!
-Given the possibility to apply an Additive effect and a Multiplicative effect, there's a possibility of never obtaining the correct value when we revert the attribute values.
+However, caution is required!
+With the possibility of applying both Additive and Multiplicative effects, there is a risk of not obtaining the correct attribute values when performing a reversal.

-Also, we are not handling the possibility to revert an Override effect because we are not storing the previous value.
+Furthermore, we haven't accounted for the ability to reverse an Override effect since we don't store the previous value.

 ### Examples
 ```